apioo/fusio/README.md

 ## 🤝 Partners

-We’re grateful to our partners who support the Fusio project and share our vision of advancing open API development.
+We're grateful to our partners who support the Fusio project and share our vision of advancing open API development.

 If your company is interested in becoming a partner and being listed here, consider [becoming a sponsor](https://github.com/sponsors/chriskapp).